donaldlab/OSPREY3/python/doc/tutorial.rst

 amino acid is present in the PDB file by using the magic constant, :py:const:`osprey.WILD_TYPE`.

-For residue ``A4``, we're not allowing any mutations this time, but, by using :py:const:`osprey.WILD_TYPE` for the amino acid, we're still allowing flexibilty at this design position.
+For residue ``A4``, we're not allowing any mutations this time, but, by using :py:const:`osprey.WILD_TYPE` for the amino acid, we're still allowing flexibility at this design position.
 Only the rotamers defined for the wild-type amino acid will be used at this position though.

-The rest of the residues have no flexibilty specified, so they will remain completely fixed in the conformation specified by the PDB file throughout all of Osprey's analyses.
+The rest of the residues have no flexibility specified, so they will remain completely fixed in the conformation specified by the PDB file throughout all of Osprey's analyses.

 .. code-block:: python